 Provide MASH bridge barrier parapets in accordance with the SCDOT Bridge Design Memo DM0119 and the SCDOT Structural Drawings and Details.
-Provide two (2) utility conduits in each barrier located at the outside edge of the bridge deck, as shown in the SCDOT Structural Drawings and Details.
-Conduits are not required in the MASH barrier located between the utility window and the shared-use path.
+Provide two (2) utility conduits in each barrier as shown in the SCDOT Structural Drawings and Details.

 If the clear distance between dual bridge decks is greater than 5-feet, provide standard TL-4 MASH bridge barrier parapets at each edge of deck.
 Where the clear distance between dual bridge decks is less than 5-feet, design a TL-5, 56-inch high 9.1 degree single-slope barrier at each edge of deck in between opposing traffic.